jbreeden/lamina/README.md

 ----------------

 After installing lamina, you can run any of the included samples (in the `samples/` directory of the `binaries-win` branch) by running `lamina` in the containing folder.
+(They will expect you to have ruby installed already).

 Ex: